orbs-network/lean-helix-go/spec/lean-helix-readme.md

 > Provide signature schemes consumed by LeanHelix. \
 > Hold a mapping of height, memberID to publicKey (for consensusMessages and RandomSeed)
 * `KeyManager.SignConsensusMessage(height, data) : signature` - sign consensus statements using the node's private key.
-* `KeyManager.VerifyConsensusMessage(height, data, signature, memberID) : valid` - verify the validity of a signature.
+* `KeyManager.VerifyConsensusMessage(height, data, signature, memberID) : is_valid` - verify the validity of a signature.
 * `KeyManager.SignRandomSeed(height, data) : signature` - sign RandomSeed using the node's private key (note: the randomseed and consesnsus keys are independent).
-* `KeyManager.VerifyRandomSeed(height, data, signature, memberID) : valid` - verify the validity of a signature _(also group aggregated against MasterPublicKey)_.
+* `KeyManager.VerifyRandomSeed(height, data, signature, memberID) : is_valid` - verify the validity of a signature _(also group aggregated against MasterPublicKey)_.
 * `KeyManager.AggregateRandomSeed(height, signature_and_memberID_list) : signature` - aggregate the RandomSeed signatures.

 #### Communication